 - Steps to Follow to Perform Urine Pregnancy Test With Accuracy

 - What Do Pregnancy Urine Test Results Mean

 - Causes of False Negative Results

 - Urine Test at Gynaecologist’s Clinic

-- Why is Urine Test Done at Clinic
+- Why Is a Urine Test Done at the Clinic?

 - How is Clinical Urine Test Evaluated

 Women who are trying to conceive may often rely on a urine test to find out if they have successfully conceived.
 While a blood test can give more accurate results, a urine test is more affordable, convenient, and protect privacy (since it can be done at home too).
 This is why urine pregnancy tests are more popular than blood tests.

 Home urine pregnancy tests are based on the fact that the placenta developing in a pregnant woman produces a hormone called HCG (Human Chorionic Gonadotropin) also known as the pregnancy hormone.
 A home pregnancy test, if done at the right time and in the right way, can detect the presence of this hormone in the urine thereby confirming the pregnancy.